Sega Saturn Architecture

 The third processor (and counting)

-Surprisingly, it seems that the two SH-2 CPUs weren’t still enough for Sega.
-So, to accelerate vector processing (at the cost of more complexity), the console houses an additional coprocessor, the Saturn Control Unit or ‘SCU’.
+Surprisingly, it seems that the two SH-2 CPUs still weren’t enough for Sega.
+So, to accelerate vector processing (at the cost of more complexity), the CPU group also houses an additional coprocessor, the Saturn Control Unit or ‘SCU’.

-This is a chip comprised of two modules [9]:
+This is a separate chip comprised of two modules [9]:

-On the bright side, the SCU comes with 32 KB of SRAM for local use.
-On the bad side, the SCU can’t access WRAM-L.
+To alleviate things, the SCU comes with 32 KB of SRAM for local use.

 Graphics